DFreireF/tdmchops/docs/model.md

 # model.py Documentation

-This documentation provides an overview of the functions implemented in the `model.py` module of the TDMSchopper project.
+This documentation provides an overview of the functions implemented in the `model.py` module of the `tdmchops` project.

 ## analyserfile2datetime64(file)